Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 sudo systemctl status neo4j
 ```

-To test whether APOC has been properly installed, refresh the neo4j browser (accessed using port 7474).
+To test whether APOC has been properly installed, refresh the neo4j browser (accessed using port 7474) and run a test command.

 This is supposed to work but doesn't for me: `RETURN apoc.version() AS output;`

 However, this does work for me:

 ```
 WITH 'https://raw.githubusercontent.com/neo4j-contrib/neo4j-apoc-procedures/4.0/src/test/resources/person.json' AS url